UsmanButt1/mh-blog/README.md

 ## User Stories:
 * As a site user I can view a list of journal entries so that I can select which journal entry I want to read.
-    Acceptance Criteria:
+    * Acceptance Criteria:
-    * Given more than one journal entry entry in the database
+        * Given more than one journal entry in the database
-    * When a user opens the main page a list of journal entries is seen
+        * When a user opens the journal entries page a list of journal entries is seen
         * The user sees all journal entry headings and information to choose what to read
 * As a site user I can register an account so that I can add journal entries.
-    Acceptance Criteria:
+    * Acceptance Criteria:
         * Given a username, email and password a user can register an account
         * The user can log in
-    * When the user is logged in the can add journal entries
+        * When the user is logged in, they have CRUD functionality for journal entries
 * As a site user/admin I can view individual journal entries so that I can read the conversation.
-    Acceptance Criteria:
+    * Acceptance Criteria:
         * Given one or more user journal entries the admin can view them
-    * The site user can click on the journal entries to read the conversation
+        * The site user can click on the journal entries page so that they can view their journal entry
 * As a site user I can modify or delete my journal entry so that I can amend my journal entry.
-    Acceptance Criteria:
+    * Acceptance Criteria:
         * A logged in user can update their journal entry
         * A logged in user can delete their journal entry
-* As a site admin I can create, read, update and delete posts so that I can manage the blog content.
+* As a site user / admin I can create, read, update and delete posts so that I can manage the blog content.
-    Acceptance Criteria:
+    * Acceptance Criteria:
-    * A logged in user can create a journal entry
+        * A logged in user and admin can create a journal entry
-    * A logged in user can read a journal entry
+        * A logged in user and admin can read a journal entry
-    * A logged in user can update a journal entry
+        * A logged in user and admin can update a journal entry
-    * A logged in user can delete a journal entry
+        * A logged in user and admin can delete a journal entry

 ## Wireframe & Initial Design: